vrslev/stompman/README.md

 - If multiple servers were provided, stompman will attempt to connect to each one simultaneously and will use the first that succeeds.
 If all servers fail to connect, an `stompman.FailedAllConnectAttemptsError` will be raised.
 In normal situation it doesn't need to be handled: tune retry and timeout parameters in `stompman.Client()` to your needs.

-- If a connection is lost, client will attempt to re-connect to any server. `stompman.FailedAllConnectAttemptsError` will be raised if that fails, or `stompman.RepeatedConnectionLostError` if connection succeeds but operation causes ConnectionLostError.
-Generally, you don't need to handle reconnections manually: just configure retries and timeouts appropriately via parameters passed to `stompman.Client`.
+- When connection is lost, stompman will handle it automatically. `stompman.FailedAllConnectAttemptsError` will be raised if all connection attempts fail. `stompman.RepeatedConnectionLostError` will be raised if connection succeeds but operation (like sending a frame) leads to connection getting lost.

 ### ...and caveats